MemerGamer/client/documentation/scalings.md

 * `m`, `max` -> The maximum stats of the actor.
 This stat set is rarely affected by temporary effects like buffs.
 * `c`, `curr`, `current` -> The current stats of the actor.
 This is affected by basically everything happening with the unit.
 * `b`, `base` -> The base stats of the unit.
 These are only changed by the level and nothing else.
+* `miss`, `missing` -> The missing amount of the max stats.
+This is the result of max - curr.
+* `bonus` -> The bonus stat amount.
+This is the amount that either max or curr are above the base stats.

 ### Possible stat names